zachbe/digial-ising/README.md

 ## How it Works:

-To start off, to understand the theory behind coupled-oscillator Ising machines, I'd highly reccomend reading [Moy et. al.'s paper in Nature] (https://www.nature.com/articles/s41928-022-00749-3).
+To start off, to understand the theory behind coupled-oscillator Ising machines, I'd highly reccomend reading [Moy et. al.'s paper in Nature](https://www.nature.com/articles/s41928-022-00749-3).
 To get an overview of what an all-to-all coupling architecture looks like, I'd also reccomend reading [Lo et. al.'s paper in Nature](https://www.nature.com/articles/s41928-023-01021-y).
 This README mostly covers how we achieve similar coupling behavior using configurable delay cells, rather than the theory of Ising machines or coupled ring oscillators in general.

 ### Modelling resistive coupling: